google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 {% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.include-viewport %}

-The viewport indicates to the browser that the page needs to be scaled to fit the screen, as such there  are a lot of configurations that you can specify for your viewport.
+The viewport indicates to the browser that the page needs to be scaled to fit the screen.
+There are a lot of different configurations that you can specify for your viewport to control the display of the page.
 We recommend:

 {% include_code _code/viewport.html viewport %}

 The viewport lives in the head of the document and only needs to be declared once.

 <div class="related-items">
 <div class="related-items">